mewebstudio/spring-boot-jpa-slug/README.md

 ### 4. Handling Slug Generation

-Slugs are automatically generated when entities are created or updated, and they can be customized using the logic provided in the SlugProvider.
+Slugs are automatically generated when entities are created or updated, and they can be customized using the logic provided in the ISlugProvider.
 The system will also ensure uniqueness by checking against the existing slugs in the database.

 ## 📘 API Overview